casangi/vidavis/docs/source/applications/ms_raster.rst

 inputs change.
 Click ``Plot`` to render the plot.

 .. note::
+   The only way to create multiple plots in the GUI is by iteration.
 Iterated plots in a layout will be shown in a Bokeh plot in a **new browser tab**.
-There is currently no way to create multiple plots in the GUI except by iteration.